Waltarb/meteor-webpack-base/README.md

-# Leuke ding met vue en webpack
+# Meteor with vue and webpack

-mag niet door koen gebruikt worden
+run `npm install`

+then just run `meteor` and it will run.

+made using the example from [https://github.com/ardatan/meteor-webpack]